 It’s a multi-faceted problem, involving everything from lax importing and labeling standards, to chicanery on the part of producers, to understandable confusion amongst everyday consumers.

 The simple fact is, most oils on US store shelves are not truly Extra Virgin; many are diluted, processed, or presented as coming from different origins than they actually have.
 When lab tested, such brands fail to meet the low-acidity standard required to be considered Extra Virgin.

 A watershed moment occurred in 2010 when a UC Davis study found that 69% of imported olive oils labeled as “Extra Virgin” failed to meet the standards for that classification.

 In our way, we’re out to tip the scales back in the direction of quality.
 We know through the experiences of our customers that Theros Olive Oil can actually change your perception of what olive oil can and should be.

 Stella Godwin is the owner of Healthy Harvest Natural Foods store, and one of our retail customers.
 As she says, “When I first tasted Theros Olive Oil, I had an ‘ah-ha’ moment.
 I said, now I know what olive oil is supposed to taste like.
 Theros is an olive oil game-changer for us.”

 Ours is a family endeavor.
-Over a decade ago, we began bringing back small quantities of oil for family and friends.
+Nearly 20 years ago, we began bringing back small quantities of oil for family and friends.
 It never lasted long.
 So, initially as a result of popular demand from our loved ones, this small, family-owned business was born.

-And yet, it is remarkable to consider that the oil you enjoy today comes from the same groves that generations of our family have cared for and cultivated.
+And yet, it is remarkable to consider that the oil you enjoy today comes from the same groves that previous generations have cared for and cultivated.
 This is naturally-pressed oil, the way it has been enjoyed by Greeks for centuries.